kpreisser/AsyncReaderWriterLockSlim/README.md

     code is executed in the thread that called the synchronous method.
   * The lock is not *fair* ([just as the underlying `SemaphoreSlim`](https://github.com/dotnet/corefx/issues/13584)), which means there is no guarantee in which order threads will acquire the lock (if multiple threads want to get a lock at the same time).
-This is because fairness can lead to problems like lock convoys, and shouldn't be necessary in most cases.
+Fairness can actually lead to problems like lock convoys, and shouldn't be needed in most cases.
   * Consider the following scenario: Thread A holds a read lock.
 During that time, Thread B tries to get a write lock but cancels the wait operation after a specific time (e.g. by specifying a timeout or using a `CancellationToken`).
 Before Thread B cancels the wait operation, Thread C tries to